 8mm film was one of the most exciting inventions in the world.
 It gave the common family the ability to shoot movies just like Hollywood did.
 For the first time, you could record events and play them back over and over again.
 Never before could a family capture, store and replay the most important events in their life.

 On top of that Kodak made film durable.
 It lasted 50-70 years on average.
 There’s nothing made today that would last 50 to 70 years.
 So, not only did film give families a truly revolutionary technology, it also lasted for generations.

-So, anyone with old film is encouraged to transfer their 8mm film to a digital format before it is too late and to transfer it on a professional sprocket-less scanner to avoiding damaging it.
+So, anyone with the old film is encouraged to transfer their 8mm film to a digital format before it is too late and to transfer it on a professional sprocket-less scanner to avoid damaging it.